Waste isn't waste until you waste it!

 you can just purchase the bins and then make them available to residents for $20.
 It’s up to you.

-Since you can make minimum purchases of one pallet with 40 bins at a time for only $1,080 (municipal portion before $800 paid back by residents — net cost will be $280), there isn’t a lot of risk in purchasing them in advance.
+Since you can make minimum purchases of one pallet with 40 bins at a time for only $1,440 (municipal cost not including shipping) before $800 is paid back by residents — net cost will be $640), there isn’t a lot of risk in purchasing them in advance.

 Which Municipalities Can Participate?

-However, any municipality in any state can order bins under our agreement for around $31.00 per bin plus shipping costs which depends on the volume you purchase and your shipping location.
+Any municipality in any state can order bins under our agreement of $36.00 per bin plus shipping costs.
+Shipping costs depend on the volume you purchase and your shipping location.

 We’re also happy to support your efforts to establish a Backyard Composting Project in your community.
 Feel free to contact us.